Armed Forces Comptroller is a quarterly journal. Publication months are as follows:

 To allow for the ASMC Editorial Board review and layout processes, prospective contributors should submit articles well in advance of these dates.
 (See "Submission Deadlines" below.)
 Publication of journal issues may vary somewhat from the above targets to allow for inclusion of special material or time-sensitive items.

-The purpose of Armed Forces Comptroller journal is to assist the American Society of Military Comptrollers in achieving its objective for the professional development of those in military financial management.
+The purpose of Armed Forces Comptroller journal is to assist the American Society of Military Comptrollers in achieving its objectives in support of training and professional development of defense financial managers.
 The journal accomplishes this by:

 - Providing a forum to keep Society members and other interested individuals informed of current activities and innovative ideas in military comptrollership and its various disciplines.
 Articles on historical topics will be considered when they are relevant to current events and trends in defense comptrollership.
 Opinions and beliefs expressed in the Armed Forces Comptroller are those of the authors and do not necessarily reflect those of ASMC.

-- Promoting the education and training of Society members, and supporting the advancement of the profession of military comptrollership, by addressing the full range of functions and specialties that comprise the profession of comptrollership and resource management.
+- Promoting the education and training of Society members, and supporting the advancement of the profession of defense financial management, by addressing the full range of functions and specialties that comprise the profession.

 - Maintaining an emphasis on people and what may be of interest and benefit to them, to include a well-balanced presentation of ASMC Chapter activities and other items of interest.